DHTMLX/gantt-docs/data/api/refs/gantt_props.md

 - api/gantt_touch_drag_config.md - defines the time period in milliseconds that is used to differ the long touch gesture from the scroll gesture
 - api/gantt_touch_feedback_config.md - enables/disables vibration while moving tasks on touch devices
 - api/gantt_type_renderers_config.md - redefines functions responsible for displaying different types of tasks
-- api/gantt_types_config.md - stores the names of lighbox's structures (used for different types of tasks)
+- api/gantt_types_config.md - stores the names of lightbox's structures (used for different types of tasks)
 - api/gantt_work_time_config.md - enables calculating the duration of tasks in working time instead of calendar time
 - api/gantt_xml_date_config.md - sets the date format that is used to parse data from the data set }}